 Lay the bacon slices very close together across the cooling rack.
 Mine are just barely touching on the sides so that I can fit the most bacon possible on the rack, which is usually about 10 slices.
 Don’t freak out and call my cardiologist or anything–I am feeding 6 people.
 And I don’t have a cardiologist.

-If you are feeling especially mischievous, serve baked bacon alongside Pioneer Woman’s Cinnamon Baked French Toast.
+If you are feeling especially mischievous, serve your oven cooked bacon alongside Pioneer Woman’s Cinnamon Baked French Toast.
 They both bake for 45 minutes in the oven.

 Coincidence?
 I think not.